humdrum-tools/humdrum-tools/README.md

 and setting the PATH environment variable in ```/etc/profile``` or similar, rather than in ```~/.bash_profile```.

-To download, type these commands:
+To download humdrum-tools, type these commands:
 ```bash
    cd           # Go to home directory or wherever you want to install.
    git clone --recursive https://github.com/humdrum-tools/humdrum-tools
 ```
 The ```--recursive``` option is needed to download each of the individual repositories inside of this meta-repository.

-Sample Humdrum file data can be downloaded by typing the following command within the humdrum-tools directory:
+Sample Humdrum file data can also be downloaded by typing the following command within the humdrum-tools directory:
 ```bash
    cd ~/humdrum-tools     # or wherever humdrum-tools was downloaded.